NFL Week 3 game picks: Titans over Jaguars; Chiefs nip Ravens

 4:25 p.m.
 ET (CBS) | Levi's Stadium (Santa Clara, Calif.)

-General manager Kevin Colbert's trade of a first-round pick for safety Minkah Fitzpatrick was a remarkable show of faith in Mike Tomlin to maximize Fitzpatrick's ability and in new starting quarterback Mason Rudolph to avoid Pittsburgh drafting in the top five next April.
+GM Kevin Colbert's trade of a first-round pick for safety Minkah Fitzpatrick was a remarkable show of faith in Mike Tomlin to maximize Fitzpatrick's ability and in new starting quarterback Mason Rudolph to prevent Pittsburgh from drafting in the top five next April.
 (Or it's a sign Colbert may not be around much longer?)
-I have a hard time imagining the Steelers at 0-3 and the 49ers at 3-0, yet it takes a leap of faith to imagine this Steelers defense making a stop when it absolutely needs to.
+I have a hard time imagining the Steelers at 0-3 and the 49ers at 3-0, yet it also takes a leap of faith to imagine this Steelers defense making a stop when it absolutely needs to.
 I'll jump.

 Seattle Seahawks 26, New Orleans Saints 24